Not Yet RecruitingEarly Phase 1ketamine

 View full eligibility criteria

-Inclusion Criteria Age ≥18 years.
-Capacity to provide informed consent, ability to complete study assessments, and comply with study procedures.
-Meets the IASP definition for chronic cancer-related pain.
-Moderate or severe pain, defined as average pain ≥4 on an 11-point (0-10) Numerical Rating Scale (NRS) in the past 24 hours.
-Adequate trial of opioid medication, defined as a dose of ≥60 mg/day oral morphine equivalent or the patient's maximum tolerated dose in the past 24 hours.
-For patients with a neuropathic component to pain: adequate trial of at least one adjuvant analgesic, defined as a daily dose of at least: Amitriptyline 37.5 mg, Duloxetine 30 mg, Gabapentin 900 mg, Pregabalin 150 mg, Venlafaxine 60 mg, or equivalent, or maximum tolerated dose in the past 24 hours.
-Exclusion Criteria Previous adverse reaction to ketamine, lidocaine, other amide-type local anesthetics, or midazolam.
-Severe liver disease (Child-Pugh Class B or C) or SGPT/SGOT \>5× the upper limit of normal.
-End-stage kidney disease.
-Serious cardiac comorbidity, including: Unstable angina, poorly controlled hypertension or tachycardia, high-risk coronary artery disease, symptomatic heart failure (NYHA Class III-IV), history of heart block, Wolff-Parkinson-White syndrome, Adams-Stokes syndrome. elevated intracranial or intraocular pressure, Pheochromocytoma or poorly controlled hyperthyroidism.
-History of psychosis, schizophrenia, or substance abuse.
-Pregnant or breastfeeding.
-Porphyria.
-Life expectancy shorter than the duration of the study.
+Inclusion Criteria: * Age 18 years or more * Capacity to provide informed consent, ability to complete study assessments and comply with the study procedures * Meets the IASP definition for chronic cancer-related pain * Moderate or severe pain, defined as average pain of 4 or greater on an 11-point (0-10) NRS in the past 24h * Adequate trial of opioid medication, defined as a dose of at least 60 mg/day oral morphine equivalent or maximum tolerated dose, in the past 24h * For patients with neuropathic component to pain: adequate trial of at least one adjuvant analgesic, defined as a daily dose of at least Amitriptyline 37.5mg, Duloxetine 30mg, Gabapentin 900mg, Pregabalin 150mg, Venlafaxine 60mg or equivalent (26), or maximum tolerated dose in the past 24h Exclusion Criteria: * Previous adverse reaction to ketamine, lidocaine or other amide-type local anesthetics, midazolam * Severe liver disease (Child Class B or C) * SGPT or SGOT \>5 times the upper limit of normal * End stage kidney disease * Serious cardiac comorbidity (e.g. unstable angina, poorly controlled hypertension or tachycardia, high-risk coronary vascular disease, symptomatic heart failure with NYHA class III-IV, history of heart block, Wolf-Parkinson-White syndrome, Adams-Stokes syndrome) * Elevated intracranial or intraocular pressure * Pheochromocytoma or poorly controlled hyperthyroidism * History of psychosis, schizophrenia or substance abuse * Pregnant or breastfeeding * Porphyria * Life expectancy shorter than the duration of the study

 Study Locations (1)